mowings/rpounder/README.md

 ```shell
 go get github.com/mowings/rpounder/src/rpounder
 ```
-per usual, which will buils and drop the binaries in your go bin directory.
+per usual, which will build and drop the binaries in your go bin directory.

 ## Building it